culp3r/Data_Structures/README.md

 ```

 ## AVL Trees:
 This structure is a self-balancing binary search tree that makes searching for values easy and quick O(log(n)).
 This runtime remains for insertion and deletion.
 AVL Trees maintain the ‘middle’ value at the top, lesser values on the left, and greater values on the right and thus, by its nature, maintains order.
 It is made up of nodes that each hold a maximum of two child nodes and a value.
-To maintain balance, a parent node ensures that the heights of both its child nodes differ by no more than 1.
+The runtimes for this structure are consistent:

 | Operation  | AVL Tree | Stacks & Queues | Hash Table | Linked List | Array |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |